shashank5013/Graph-Theory/README.md

 # Graph-Theory
-Contains code related to graph theory algorithms .
+Contains code related to Graph Theory algorithms .
 More will be added in future